StevenLomon/olympics2024-etl-and-analysis-project-using-lambda-and-glue/README.md

 I decided, since I am pressed for time for job interview deadlines, to finish this project without Terraform and "re-do" it with Terraform in retrospect

 So next up is setting up boto3 and creating an S3 object
 Since I still didn't have access to the official API data, I downloaded some Olympics data from Kaggle.
 All of this data was store in a directory called 'data' in the main directory and was uploaded to S3 via os operations.
 New for me was os.walk and os.path.relpath

+I decided to switch my approach once again since I remembered that RapidAPI is a thing!
+So rather than getting official data from the official API, for now I will be getting my data from this unofficial API: https://rapidapi.com/belchiorarkad-FqvHs2EDOtP/api/olympic-sports-api
+Since RapidAPI uses an API key, I set up dotenv and included it in .gitignore